FrenchTechLead/ftl-astro/src/pages/posts/tech/20211027-java-memory-management.md

 The above program will cause a **StackOverFlowError** because **toto()** method is called recursively without a stop condition.

 <SVG6/>

 **StackOverflowError** is a very common error in Java and in programming in general, it happens when the **Stack** memory is overflowed with content.

-Like we said before every method invocation creates a block on the top of the stack memory, and since the program of the example above recursively invokes the **toto()** method with no stop condition, it causes a **StackOverFlow** error.
+Like we said before every method invocation creates a block on the top of the **Stack** memory, and since the program of the example above recursively invokes the **toto()** method with no stop condition, it causes a **StackOverFlow** error.

 <Separator/>